|Nutrition Facts (per serving)|

 1/2 cup sour cream

-3 tablespoons chopped chives, plus more for garnish
+3 tablespoons thinly sliced chives, more for garnish

 2 tablespoons onion powder, divided